HYAD-Yassin/SignAI/README.md

 # SignAI
-AI Model for Signs Translation to words
+Web Application with an AI Model for Signs Translation to Letters.